JuliaLang/julia/stdlib/REPL/docs/src/index.md

 ```

 To exit the interactive session, type `^D` -- the control key together with the `d` key on a blank
-line -- or type `quit()` followed by the return or enter key.
+line -- or type `exit()` followed by the return or enter key.
 The REPL greets you with a banner
 and a `julia>` prompt.

 ## The different prompt modes